 - ½ Tsp.
 Celery Seed

 - Mix salt and pink salt and make sure they are combined.

 - Cut the rack in half to fit inside the smoker, and season each half evenly.
-The pink salt is optional but is essential to creating a “smoke ring” effect.
+The pink salt is optional but is essential to creating a “smoke ring.”

-- Let the ribs rest for about 10 minutes to let the salt start doing its thing.
+- Let the ribs rest in the salt brine for about 10 minutes.

 - Place the ribs in the smoker and set it to “Combo” smoke for five hours.